aureus123/catalogs/scans/findings.md

 the 287–412 batch.
 All require re-extraction (Gemini quota). **Unlike 372/408, these were NOT auto-fixed** because the row counts do not reconcile with the page seams, so the true numbering can only be recovered by re-OCR.

+### 3d.
+The even-page N°-column miss — `detect_layout` FIXED (2026-06-21)
+Every garbage-number page above (144, 158, 304, 368, 410) is an **even/verso** page.
+On even
+pages the printed table is shifted right (recto/verso margin alternation), and the page's trimmed/binding edge leaves a faint vertical rule within a few px of the image border.
+In `detect_layout` the border-pair vote (two heavy rules 1900–2090 px apart enclosing the most inner rules) then **tied** between the true pair (e.g. p410 mid 328 ↔ 2356) and a wrong pair anchored on that edge rule (mid 448 ↔ 2506); because the loop scans right-to-left with a strict `>`, the wrong, N°-skipping pair won.
+Result: col 0 landed on the constellation column and every column shifted, so the model read dates/constellations as "numbers" → the digit-drop garbage.

+**Fix:** drop rule groups within 25 px of either image edge before the border vote (`groups = [g for g in groups if g[0] > 25 and g[1] < w-25]`).
+Real table borders are always well inside the page, so no legitimate rule is removed.
+Verified: cols[0] now correct on 144/158/304/368/410; **unchanged** on good pages (213/328/408/411/564); full-page regression sweep clean.
+This fixes the column detection for BOTH the Gemini pipeline and the subagent.
+Page **410** was then re-scanned with the subagent (56 rows 21287–21342, 54/56 refs, all mags ==
+gc.txt, ground-truth 21287 B.5438 / 21288 B.5435 / 21341 blank-"neb." / 21342 ZC.2641 confirmed).
+**Still TODO:** re-scan 144, 158, 304, 368 (now unblocked) and 296/362.

 ---